PoulamiDasSites/PoulamiDasSites.github.io/_pages/about.md

   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    Office: EER 5.806 \
+    Office: EER 5.806 |
     Email: poulami.das@utexas.edu

 news: false # includes a list of news items
 latest_posts: false # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

 I am an Assistant Professor (and a Fellow of the AMD Chair in Computer Engineering) in the Department of Electrical and Computer Engineering at the University of Texas at Austin.
 Prior to joining UT Austin, I completed my PhD at Georgia Tech where I was advised by Prof. Moin Qureshi.
 My research focuses on software and architecture for improving the reliability of quantum computers.
 I am also interested in computer architecture, memory systems, and emerging technologies.